 Oil filled heaters are energy efficient because they retain heat for a long period of time.
 Oil takes longer to heat up than air or water, but it also stays warm for a longer period of time.
 This means that the heater does not have to work as hard to keep the room warm, resulting in less energy being used over time.
 Oil filled heaters are also quieter than other types of heaters, making them ideal for bedrooms and other quiet areas.

-Which is the best type of electric heater for you?
+What is the best electric heater for you?

 Customer Reviews 4.0